Invercargill - Awarua 66kV Line Upgrade Project

 We recognise that this new line will result in changes to the network visible to some customers in the southern region.
 We are committed to improving your power supply for the future and ensuring our plans are understood.
 We are also committed to working with you during the project.

-Here we outline details of our upgrade project – why we’re doing it, what it means for customers in the region, and what to do if you would like further information.
+Here we outline details of our project – why we’re doing it, what it means for customers in the region, and what to do if you would like further information.

-And click here for our quick Q&As.
+Click here for our quick Q&As.

 The Awarua Network Overview